How to Reverse a Phone Number

 All you have to do is give your team of investigators the area code and phone number, and they’ll be able to search for who it belongs to!

 Make no mistake, though.
 While this process may sound easy on paper, it’s actually pretty complicated.
 Don’t be scammed by the hundreds of “cheap” and “instant” reverse phone number search services that do nothing but put a phone number through an outdated public database record.
-Legitimate investigators will know exactly where to go to uncover the information quickly, and they’ll have access to things that you don’t.
+Legitimate investigators will know exactly where to go to uncover the information quickly, and they’ll have access to things that you don’t; like the phone carriers billing records.
 As a result, a reverse phone number lookup can only be done by trained experts.
 They’re not something you can do yourself!

 OK, so once you’ve placed an order with a legitimate team of investigators, what kind of information will they be able to turn up?